What is the Pituitary Gland?

-Surgical removal of a pituitary tumor usually is necessary if the tumor is pressing on the optic nerves or if the tumor is overproducing certain hormones.
-The success of surgery depends on the tumor type, its location, its size and whether the tumor has invaded surrounding tissues.
-The two main surgical techniques for treating pituitary tumors are:
+Surgical removal of a pituitary tumour usually is necessary if the tumour is pressing on the optic nerves or if the tumour is overproducing certain hormones.
+The success of surgery depends on the tumour type, its location, its size and whether the tumour has invaded surrounding tissues.
+The two main surgical techniques for treating pituitary tumours are:

 - Endoscopic transnasal transsphenoidal approach.
-Endoscopes, thin telescopes with a camera and light, operating microscopes and specialized surgical instruments allow ENT and neurosurgeons to remove the pituitary tumor through your nose and sinuses without an external incision.
+Endoscopes, thin telescopes with a camera and light, operating microscopes and specialised surgical instruments allow ENT and neurosurgeons to remove the pituitary tumour through your nose and sinuses without an external incision.
 This results in reduced operating time, less surgical damage, greater likelihood of surgical success, fewer complications and a faster recovery time.

 - Transcranial approach (craniotomy).
-Large tumors may be difficult to remove via the nose, particularly if a tumor has invaded nearby nerves or brain tissue.
+Large tumours may be difficult to remove via the nose, particularly if a tumour has invaded nearby nerves or brain tissue.
 These pituitary tumours are removed through the upper part of your skull via an incision in your scalp.
-Large, or more-complicated tumors are more accessible using this procedure.
+Large, or more-complicated tumours are more accessible using this procedure.

 Radiation Therapy for Pituitary Tumours